 God’s perspective on Joseph’s life as well as ours

-As circumstances went in seemingly senseless directions, God was doing something; he was fulfilling his purpose for Joseph’s life.
+As circumstances went in seemingly senseless directions, God was doing something, he was fulfilling his purpose for Joseph’s life.

-Let’s start from the beginning: Joseph had his dreams.
+Let’s start from the beginning, Joseph had his dreams.
 At this point, God’s plan for his life was made known to him in part.
 He recognized that he was going to be a great leader but that was it.
 The dreams were meant to be his anchor when times got difficult.
 They would not take away the pain but they would keep his hope alive.
 In the same way, God gives us promises through his Word or by speaking to us directly.
-These things will anchor us because there will be times when we need to revisit them to sustain our hope.
+His words will anchor us because there will be times when we need to revisit them to sustain our hope.
 When we know deep inside that God gave us a promise, it will carry us through the challenges.

 After Joseph received the dreams, it was time to set the plan in motion.
 God knew the character of his brothers and that Joseph would want to reveal his dreams to them.
 After all, he was cast in a favorable light in both.
 In the first dream, the brothers were portrayed bowing down to him as servants and when they heard it, their hatred went up a level.
 They began to consider taking Joseph’s life.
 God used this as the trigger to get him into the well and on his way to Egypt.
 This was God’s intention when they threw him in the pit and he was so frightened.
 It was also God’s focus when Joseph pleaded with his brothers not to sell him to the Ishmaelites.
 He had to go to Egypt and this was the best way to take him.
 Why did it have to be so painful?
 There are many reasons why God allows what he allows.
 For Joseph, his life was to be a testament of God’s saving power which would not be apparent if his path to leadership in Egypt was pleasant.
 We just cannot appreciate God’s power if everything always goes well.
 My strength is made perfect in weakness (2 Corinthians 12:9).
 Every time God allows challenges into our lives, there is a good reason even when it seems senseless.

 When Joseph arrived in Egypt it was difficult for him, just as it would be for any seventeen year old stolen away from his family and in a foreign territory.
 And why did it have to be Egypt?
 One reason is that Egypt of that time was one of the most organized civilizations.
 They would be able to carry out God’s plan of preserving many lives of the different peoples during the famine.
 Secondly, God wanted to exalt Joseph and demonstrate his power to Jacob’s family (which would become Israel) and ultimately to us.
 The initial labor that Joseph endured in Egypt was there to strengthen him (Genesis 49:24) and help him understand the Egyptian people and language.
 He would need these later on.
 Like it was for Joseph, there may be environments that God puts us in that we do not like.
 We should remember that if he keeps us there, he is doing something in us.
-It is preparation and though we may not understand we should trust him.
+It is preparation and though we may not understand, we should trust him.

 At the right time, God gave Joseph his first promotion.
 At this point in time there was more to be learned.
 Joseph became cupbearer to Potiphar and head of his home.
 He handled the master’s trading, oversaw the work in the fields and very likely learned to write.
 All these would be invaluable when he became a great leader but more importantly this position would take him closer to God’s deliverance.
 The next step towards this deliverance came through the false accusations of the master’s wife.
 Yes, God does work in mysterious ways (Isaiah 55:8).
 Joseph found himself out of favor with his master and in a dungeon.
 Have you ever been on the verge of something good and it all suddenly turned sour?
 Why did God do that?
 The answer is to take you a step forward.
 What may look like a step back can be a big step forward from God’s perspective.

 So Joseph is in the dungeon trying to stay positive and excel in his work but more disappointment comes his way.
 He interprets the dreams of the closest man to Pharaoh and asks him to use his influence to get him out of prison.
 The man agrees but once he resumes his office, he forgets about Joseph.
 It looked like God was mocking him.
 Every time there was some hope, it soon got extinguished.
 But there was a seed planted.
-This cupbearer of Pharaoh would ultimately recommend Joseph as a dream interpreter not out of courtesy, but to protect himself as one of the king’s advisors.
+This cupbearer of Pharaoh would ultimately recommend Joseph as a dream interpreter not out of courtesy, but to protect himself since he was one of the king’s advisors.
 Joseph interpreted Pharaoh’s dreams and was promoted to second in charge of Egypt.
 What had looked like God frustrating him was actually a good thing.
 It eventually led to his promotion and more importantly made Joseph realize that God could deliver him—even when men let him down.
 This is a message for us as well.